-Impairment charges increased approximately \$11.4 million for the year ended December 31, 2015 compared to the prior year.
-Impairment charges decreased \$3.3 million for the year ended December 31, 2014 compared to the prior year.
-Impairment charges for the year ended December 31, 2015 include approximately \$5.2 million of fixed asset impairment charges and \$4.8 million of goodwill and franchise asset impairment charges related to the disposition of a dealership franchise, \$0.9 million of franchise asset impairment charges and \$7.1 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.
+Impairment charges decreased approximately \$9.9 million for the year ended December 31, 2016 compared to the prior year.
+Impairment charges increased \$11.4 million for the year ended December 31, 2015 compared to the prior year.
+Impairment charges for the year ended December 31, 2016 include approximately \$8.1 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.
+Impairment charges for the year ended December 31, 2015 include \$5.2 million of franchise asset impairment charges related to the disposition of a dealership franchise, \$0.9 million of franchise asset impairment charges and \$7.1 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.
+Impairment charges and \$7.1 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.
+Impairment charges for the year ended December 31, 2014 include \$2.2 million of franchise asset impairment charges and approximately \$4.4 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.
 Impairment charges for the year ended December 31, 2014 include \$2.2 million of franchise asset impairment charges and approximately \$4.4 million of property and equipment charges due to the abandonment of construction and software development projects as well as our estimate that certain dealerships would not be able to recover these balances through operating activities.